This makes it a ‘hybrid’ pension scheme. Its technical definition is a ‘cash balance’ pension scheme.

 If you die before you take your PB 2014 account, we'll pay this to your beneficiaries.
 This will include all the contributions you and your employer has paid, plus any bonuses.

-Tell us the person, people or organisations you would like to leave any lump sum to - fill out our nomination form.
+Tell us the person, people or organisations you would like to leave any lump sum to - head to PensionsOnline to add your nomination.

-If your circumstances change, complete a new form.
-To keep this tax-free we have discretion over who receives any lump sum but we'll be guided by your nomination form.
+If your circumstances change, remember to update your nomination.
+To keep this tax-free we have discretion over who receives any lump sum but we'll be guided by your wishes.

 How to make a complaint